Funding for Westcountry Charities, Community Groups & Schools

 What do we fund?

-We’re keen to support requests for funding towards specific projects or items, especially if you can provide budgets/quotes for them.
-If fundraising towards the project or items still has some way to go, trustees may prefer to offer a pledge rather than grant, which would then be payable when fundraising has been completed.
+We prefer to receive applications towards specific projects or items – please provide budgets/quotes when submitting your form.
+If fundraising towards the project or items still has some way to go, the Trust may prefer to offer a contribution in the form of a pledge rather than grant, which would then be payable when fundraising has been completed.

 We can consider requests for running costs/core costs but are unable to support these on an ongoing basis.
-Therefore, if you apply for running costs/core costs and are successful, you would need to apply for something different in your next application.
+Therefore, if you apply for running costs/core costs and are successful, you’ll need to apply for a different purpose in your next application.

 What don't we fund?